EAST PIKELAND TOWNSHIP, PA

-The site is being addressed through federal and PRP actions.
+The site is being addressed through federal and potentially responsible party (PRP) actions.

 EPA has conducted several five-year reviews of the site’s remedy.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-The most recent review concluded that the remedy is being implemented as designed.
+The most recent review, completed in 2014, concluded that the remedy is being implemented as designed.
 However, EPA deferred protectiveness of the remedy until additional information can be obtained regarding the potential for vapor intrusion.
-In 2011, the site’s potentially responsible parties (PRPs) completed a vapor intrusion study.
+In 2011, the site’s PRPs completed a vapor intrusion study.
 The study did not identify any current health concerns from vapor intrusion.
 The PRPs proposed installing vapor intrusion mitigation systems on one residential property and one building on site.

 What Is the Current Site Status?

-The site’s long-term remedy included treatment and monitoring of contaminated ground and surface water; construction of a public water supply system; connection of affected residents and businesses to the new water system; and institutional controls.
+The site’s long-term remedy included treatment and monitoring of contaminated groundwater and surface water; construction of a public water supply system; connection of affected residents and businesses to the new water system; and institutional controls.
+Institutional controls are administrative or legal controls to help minimize the potential for human exposure to contamination and/or protect the integrity of the remedy.
 Remedy construction took place between 1989 and 1993.

 Emergency Response and Removal